Clemapfel/rat_game_website/content/post/boundary_tracing_algorithm.md

 # Abstract

-Boundaries are very important in image feature description and having a way to numerically represent them in a consistent manner is the only way to build libraries of them for later feature detection.
-Here I present the algorithm used by ``crisp::ImageRegion`` that transform a set of 4 (8)-connected pixel coordinates into the regions boundary with no further constraints.
+Boundaries are central to many field in image processing and having a way to numerically represent them is the only way to build libraries of them for later feature detection.
+Here I present the algorithm used by ``crisp::ImageRegion`` that extracts from a region consisting of a set of 4 (8)-connected pixel coordinates all it's outer boundary points and enumerates them in a deterministic manner.
+The region has to fullfill no further constraints.
 The algorithm runs in amortized o(x + k) where x is the number of pixels in the region and k are the number of boundary pixels.
-The advantage of the method presented here is that not only is the boundary traced but it allows easy conversion to both freeman chain codes minimal-vertices polygon representation in amortized o(1) in both cases.
+The advantage of the method presented here is not only a robustness to common edge cases making user-input minimal but that both the freeman-chain codes and the minimum-vertex boundary polygon can be extracted at the end of the algorithm in o(1).

 [(skip to source code)](#The Algorithm)